View elegant scenes of light control created with Lutron.

 We need energy – and lots of it – to light our homes, schools, offices, hospitals, hotels, and restaurants.
-Lighting, in fact, consists of nearly 25% of the United States energy budget, which is approximately US$70 billion annually.
+Lighting accounts for nearly 38% of the commercial electricity use by end consumption1.

 Because it consumes such a large portion of the country’s energy, lighting has emerged as a priority for energy efficiency efforts.
 Such efforts can reduce carbon emissions and save our environment.